 5.If you’re looking to treat inflammatory skin conditions, you can try niacinamide

 Vitamin B3, also known as niacinamide or nicotinamide, is a powerful antioxidant.
 It is known for its skin barrier boosting properties too, making it a win-win.
 It increases the thickness of the top layer of your skin.
-This helps it hold on to moisturise and prevent transepidermal moisture loss.
+This helps it hold on to moisturize and prevent transepidermal moisture loss.
 It also really reduces inflammation, so it’ll help with skin conditions like acne, eczema and redness.
-This water-soluble ingredient is best used in serums or moisturisers You want to let it sink in and really get to work before you layer on more products on top.
+This water-soluble ingredient is best used in serums or moisturizers You want to let it sink in and really get to work before you layer on more products on top.

 6.If you’re searching for an anti-ageing approach, look to retinol

 A derivative of vitamin A, retinoids have a small molecular size and structure, which allows it to penetrate deep into the skin to stimulate collagen production and improve cell renewal and repair.
 Pros prescribe patients with pre-cancerous lesions to apply retinoids, because they are able to protect the skin from UV damage-induced free radicals, making it a powerful pick.
 It can be a strong ingredient, so it is best to start slow (with low concentrations and a small dollop) and then build up tolerance to reduce the chances of peeling, drying and retinisation.